lkcampbell/brackets-indent-guides/README.md

 For more information on setting preferences see [How to Use Brackets - Preferences](https://github.com/adobe/brackets/wiki/How-to-Use-Brackets#preferences)

+### Custom Key Bindings

+If you would like to add a customized keyboard shortcut to toggle indent guides, set your shortcut key to the following command id: `lkcampbell.toggleIndentGuides`.

+For example, if you want the shortcut `Ctrl-Shift-I` to toggle the indent guides, type the following entry into the `overrides` section of your `keyboardmap.json`
+file:

+`"Ctrl-Shift-I": "lkcampbell.toggleIndentGuides"`

+For more information on setting Custom Key Bindings see [User Key Bindings](https://github.com/adobe/brackets/wiki/User-Key-Bindings).

 ### Code Challenges

 Code challenges are closed issues and enhancement requests that I have attempted